Emory StARR Program

 Nicholas Scanlon, MD

-Nick Scanlan is second-year internal medicine resident in the J. Willis Hurst Internal Medicine Residency program at Emory.
+Nick Scanlan is a third-year internal medicine resident in the J. Willis Hurst Internal Medicine Residency program at Emory.
 He plans to pursue a career in Allergy and Immunology with a focus in immunodeficiency.
 As a medical student, he worked at UAB’s 1917 Clinic, and he also spent a year at the Ragon Institute of Harvard, MGH, and MIT.
 His research has primarily been in HIV immunology where he was worked to understand the role of HLA concordance in transmission of HIV and to better characterize CD8+ T-cell responses in control of HIV infection, particularly in long-term non-progressors.
 As a resident, he has presented his research on the role of direct oral amoxicillin challenge without preliminary skin testing in penicillin allergy.
 As a StARR grant recipient, he plans to characterize vaccine responses in immunocompromised transplant patients.